Simhyeon/gddt-vscode/README.md

 # gddt README

 This is a vs code extension for gddt format.
-This doesn't do any gdmarp specific actions by itself and should be used with gdmarp extension to fully utilize the program.
+This doesn't do any gdmarp specific actions by itself and should be used with gdmarp to fully utilize the program.

 ## Features